CLIMB THE CAREER LADDER

 - Graduate from a quality program, accredited by the Commission on Collegiate Nursing Education.

 For a complete overview of the University of Missouri costs and tuition, please visit the University of Missouri cashier’s office.
-Mizzou Online also provides a break-down of estimated costs for the RN-BSN online option.
+Mizzou Online also provides a break-down of estimated costs for the RN-BSN Online program.

 *This cost is for illustrative purposes only.
 A bachelor’s degree requires 120 credit hours, but the typical transfer student admitted to this program needs only 30 credit hours to complete this bachelor’s degree.
 Your hours and costs will differ, depending on your transfer hours, residency, course choices at Mizzou and your academic progress.